Berlin Writing Prize 2019

 Winner: A one-month (four-week) residency at Berlin’s The Circus Hotel to take place from January 4th to February 3rd, 2020.
 The competition winner will receive their very own apartment, plus a month’s breakfast vouchers for the Circus Hostel, and up to 100 euros in travel costs toward their travel to Berlin.
 The winning entry will be showcased in a Reader Berlin anthology published by KLAK Verlag in January 2020.

-In addition, The British Council Germany has generously offered the winner a place as a delegate at the British Council Literature Seminar 2020, due to take place over three days during the residency.
+In addition, The British Council Germany has generously offered the winner a place as a delegate at the British Council Literature Seminar 2020.
 The seminar, in its 37th year, offers students, academics, publishers, translators, journalists and literature fans the chance to hear the latest writing from the UK and engage with the writers and their work at first hand.
 Over the years, the list of writers taking part has included Ian McEwan, A S Byatt, Salman Rushdie, Jeanette Winterson and David Nicholls.

-Runners Up: Two runners up will receive two nights in a double room at The Circus Hotel over February’s competition prize-giving event in January 2020 (dates to tbc in early 2019), and 100 euros each towards their travel to Berlin.
+Runners Up: Two runners up will receive two nights in a double room at The Circus Hotel over February’s competition prize-giving event on 31st January 2020, and 100 euros each towards their travel to Berlin.
 Their winning entries will be published in a Reader Berlin anthology.

 Shortlist: A further seven shortlisted writers will win Reader Berlin goodie bags, plus invitations to our prize-giving event in January 2020.
 Their winning entries will be published on The Reader Berlin’s website and in the anthology.